flamelily-bluescsi/bluescsi/t2adapter.md

 * This is only for use in an [Alica 1200](/alicia1200)
 * Exposes the normal Amiga A1200 edge connector
 * For existing expansions for Alicia

+###### Please be aware that if you order now, our payment processor (Paypal) will take the amount immediately, but dispatch will be in February.

 &#128221; STOCK COUNT: {{site.t2adapter}}